gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy had only seen Rusty Bridge from the air once before, when she and Maddy and Dockety escaped from Patient's lair.
 Even without that,
-she would have instantly recognized its cobblestoned central square and the mayor's house and even Miz Nabbles' school.
+she would have instantly recognized its cobblestoned central square, the mayor's house, and even Miz Nabbles' school.

-Her heart sank.
 People were running to get indoors.
 She couldn't blame them:
 if she saw a spaceship flying overhead an hour after the militia had gone to investigate something falling from outer space, she would run away too.

-Captain Leung banked the ship again.
+Captain Leung banked the shuttle.
 "At least that's still standing," he said.
 The bridge that gave the town its name had once spanned the Rusty River.
 The river had changed course hundreds of years ago, so now the bridge was surrounded by forest.
-Sindy had been to it with Maddy and Gumption.
+Sindy had been to it once with Maddy and Gumption.
-She didn't believe it was haunted, or that there was a troll bot under it who stole naughty children in the middle of the night, but one visit had been enough.
+She didn't believe it was haunted, or that there was a troll bot under it who stole naughty children in the middle of the night, but still, that one visit had been enough.

 They circled the bridge,
 tilting to get a better view.